-We offer an initial telephone consultation with Emma.
-This allows Emma to offer first aid advice and assess your needs.
+We offer an initial telephone consultation with one of our qualified Behaviourists.
+This allows us to offer first aid advice and assess your needs.
 If you progress to a full consultation the cost of this telephone appointment will be offset against the cost of a behaviour package.

-Prior to the consultation Emma will ask you to fill out a questionnaire giving the background information that she will need about your pet.
+Prior to the consultation we will ask you to fill out a questionnaire giving the background information that we will need about your pet and you will usually be asked to video your animal in a range of situations.
 We will also obtain a copy of your pets medical history.
-In order to work as safely as possible during the covid-19 pandemic we will be carrying out all initial assessments via video consultations with a follow up outdoor visit if required.

-During the consultation Emma will go through the history with you using the questionnaire that you completed to give background information and guide her questioning.
-She will assess your pets behaviour throughout the consultation.
+During the consultation your Behaviourist will go through the history with you using the questionnaire that you completed to give background information to guide their questioning.
+They will assess your pets behaviour throughout the consultation.
 Depending on the case we may then use other techniques such as remote cameras to observe the animal’s response when left or stooge dogs to gauge a dog’s reaction to other dogs.

-Once Emma has collected a full history and completed her observations she will discuss her findings with you and demonstrate any techniques that she recommends.
+Once your behaviourist has collected a full history and completed their observations, they will discuss their findings with you and demonstrate any techniques that they recommend.
 You will be given a checklist to take away with the key points from the consultation and a full written report will follow.
 A copy of this report will also be forwarded to your Veterinary Surgeon.

-Your package will include one follow up consultation either with Emma or Becks and email / telephone support for 6 months to assess progress and allow us to make adjustments as required.
+Your package will include one hour of follow up consultation with your behaviourist (which can be a single session or several shorter sessions) and email / telephone support for 6 months to assess progress and allow us to make adjustments as required.

 Additional visits / remote sessions can be booked at an additional cost.